Löblich & Co.

 Löblich & Co., full name Löblich & Co.
-Kessel- und Apparatebau KG, is the name of one of the oldest operating companies in Austria (EU).
+Kessel- und Apparatebau KG, is the name of one of the oldest operating companies in Austria.
 Löblich & Co. was founded as a coppersmith's workshop in the old city of Vienna in 1738 and is today operating in the fields of gas heating and professional kitchens as well as real estate development.
 The headquarters is in Vienna.